Kingxukai/linux/Documentation/trace/uprobetracer.rst

   p[:[GRP/][EVENT]] PATH:OFFSET%return [FETCHARGS] : Set a return uprobe (uretprobe)
   -:[GRP/][EVENT]                           : Clear uprobe or uretprobe event

   GRP           : Group name.
-If omitted, "uprobes" is the default value.
+If omitted, "uprobes" is the woke default value.
   EVENT         : Event name.
-If omitted, the event name is generated based
+If omitted, the woke event name is generated based
                   on PATH+OFFSET.
   PATH          : Path to an executable or a library.
-  OFFSET        : Offset where the probe is inserted.
+  OFFSET        : Offset where the woke probe is inserted.
-  OFFSET%return : Offset where the return probe is inserted.
+  OFFSET%return : Offset where the woke return probe is inserted.

   FETCHARGS     : Arguments.
 Each probe can have up to 128 args.
    %REG         : Fetch register REG